socadk/design-practice-repository/artifact-templates/DPR-UseCase.md

 > *A use case describes a single feature of a system along with the user-system interactions at its boundary.*

 ### Motivation (Addressed Information Need)
-Scott Ambler states that "[a] use case is a sequence of actions that provide a measurable value to an actor.
-Another way to look at it is a use case describes a way in which a real-world actor interacts with the system." in his book and website on [Agile Modeling](http://agilemodeling.com/artifacts/systemUseCase.htm).
+Scott Ambler states that a "use case is a sequence of actions that provide a measurable value to an actor.
+Another way to look at it is a use case describes a way in which a real-world actor interacts with the system." in (@Ambler:2002) and the website on [Agile Modeling](http://agilemodeling.com/artifacts/systemUseCase.htm).

-So use cases and use case models help determine the system boundary, which in turn impacts project scope and effort; they also help to understand user wants and needs (which are not always identical, by the way).
+So use cases and use case models help determine the system boundary, which in turn impacts project scope and effort; they also facilitate a better understanding of user wants and needs (which are not always identical, by the way: wants are typically articulated while needs may unveil and develop more tacitly).

 ### Usage (Produced and Consumed When)
 Use cases are elicited during requirements engineering (analysis) on a project.
-They can be derived from early [User Stories](DPR-UserStory.md), but also be used alternatively.
+They can be derived from early [User Stories](DPR-UserStory.md), but also be used alternatively; different levels of elaboration have been proposed.
 Both use cases and user stories provide input for [User Interface Mocking](../activities/DPR-UserInterfaceMocking.md) and architecture design work.

 ### Template Structure
 No single standardized template for use cases exist.
 At a bare minimum, a use case comprises:

-* A *name* that captures the essence of the actor-system interaction sequence (and their purpose/value).
+1. A *name* that captures the essence of the actor-system interaction sequence (and their purpose/value).
-* An *identifier* to be able to refer to use cases elsewhere, for instance in design specifications.
+2. An *identifier* to be able to refer to use cases elsewhere, for instance in design specifications.
-* A sequence of *interactions* between a user of the system and the system, either paraphrased in free text (called "brief" or "casual" use cases) or enumerated explicitly.
+3. A sequence of *interactions* between a user of the system and the system, either paraphrased in free text (called "brief" or "casual" use cases) or enumerated explicitly.

 More elaborate templates also include: